L-3 Communications finds that Xpedition Enterprise Grows as their Needs Grow

 Fast Signals, Dense Routing, and Small Form Factor: A Big Challenge

-Working together, electrical engineer Michael Talbot and printed circuit board designer Jayson Harames at L-3 Communication's office in Salt Lake City, Utah, have used Expedition Enterprise for a number of designs.
-They have established a standard workflow using Expedition and add-on products.
+Working together, electrical engineer Michael Talbot and printed circuit board designer Jayson Harames at L-3 Communication's office in Salt Lake City, Utah, have used Xpedition Enterprise for a number of designs.
+They have established a standard workflow using Xpedition and add-on products.

 High Density Interconnect (HDI) printed circuit board technology had been introduced to L-3 shortly before this project.
 However, this team had only limited experience with HDI.
 While they had designed other boards with perhaps a couple hundred microvias, this would be their first with multiple-thousands.

 With knowledge in hand and a mentor from Mentor, the L-3 team moved into constraint entry.
 The design called for several serial RapidIO busses as well as PCI Express busses…all operating at multi-gigabit-per-second rates.
-With the Constraint Editor System (CES), the extremely tight tolerances require to match differential pairs were straight forward.
+With Xpedition's constraint management capabilities, the extremely tight tolerances require to match differential pairs were straightforward.

 Another challenge of the board was the proliferation of very-high-speed nets…multi-gigabit-per-second class signals.
 With switching speeds in this range, signal integrity (SI), as well as power integrity (PI) become critical factors to ensuring a properly working PC board.